chrisly42/cajon-plugin/README.md

 Cajon is written in Kotlin 1.3.

-Cajon is probably the only plugin that uses JUnit 5 Jupiter for unit testing so far (or at least the only one that I'm aware of ;) ).
+Cajon is probably the only plugin that uses JUnit 5 Jupiter for unit testing so far (or at least the only one I'm aware of ;) ).
-The IntelliJ framework actually uses the JUnit 3 TestCase for plugin testing and it took me quite a while to make it work with JUnit 5.
+The IntelliJ framework actually uses the JUnit 3 TestCase for plugin testing, and it took me quite a while to make it work with JUnit 5.
 Feel free to use the code (in package ```de.platon42.intellij.jupiter```) for your projects (with attribution).

 ## Planned features
 - More Optional fixes such as ```opt1.get() == opt2.get()``` etc.
 - More moving out of methods for LocalDate/Time etc.
+- assertThat(foo.toLowerCase()/toUpperCase()).isEqualTo("foo") -> assertThat(foo).isEqualToIgnoringCase()
 - Extraction with property names to lambda/method reference with Java 8

   ```